irrustible/async-oneshot/README.md

 Most of the time is actually taken up by measurement overhead and the last bench is probably benching `futures_lite::future::block_on` more than it's benching this library.
 We are, in short, very fast.

+### Compared to other libraries

+The oneshot channel in `futures` isn't very fast by comparison.

+Tokio put up an excellent fight and made us work hard to improve.
+In general I'd say we're slightly faster overall, but it's incredibly tight.

 ## Note on safety